UK politicians hold breath as Trump arrives mid-campaign

 Too late.
 Britain’s opposition parties are relishing the visit by Trump, who is widely unpopular in the U.K., and whose statements of support for Johnson and Britain’s departure from the European Union are seen as more harmful than helpful.

-Trump repeated his support for Brexit on Tuesday and said he thought Johnson would do “a good job.”
+Trump repeated his support for Brexit and for Johnson on Tuesday.

+“I think Boris is very capable and I think he’ll do a good job,” he said.

 The main opposition Labour Party seized on Trump’s two-day visit to renew allegations that a post-Brexit U.S.-U.K. trade deal could damage the U.K.’s state-funded National Health Service.